Precedence is the rank of officials

 For example, a head of state is the representative of all the inhabitants of a country and is therefore considered to be higher in rank than, for example, a mayor who ‘only’ represents the inhabitants of one city.

-Determining the precedence is not an exact science.
-There are rules determining the rank among equals, among different groups and among individuals.
-The rules of precedence are often complementary, but sometimes they contradict each other.
-It requires some practice to deal with precedence and to be able to put officials in the correct order.
+Determining precedence is not an exact science.
+There are rules that determine the rank among equals, among different groups and among individuals.
+The rules of precedence are often complementary to each other, but sometimes they can be contradictory.
+It requires practice to deal with precedence and to be able to put officials in the correct order.

 National lists of precedence